Research Administration, MRA

 - Resume: The most current professional resume should be provided.

 - Statement of goals: The goal statement is a key component of the admission review process and serves as an example of the applicant's ability to express him or herself in writing.
 The goal statement must be single-spaced with one-inch margins and no longer than two pages (500-800 words).
 Applicant must address each item listed below when completing the goal statement:

-- What is your reason for pursuing graduate study in research administration, including your future goals and plans?
+- What is your reason for pursuing this degree and how does it fit into your future goals and plans?

 - What topics or areas of special interest do you have in research administration?